A boy smiles as he picks corn in a cornfield.

 Economic empowerment for increased financial resilience

-Financial services—both formal and informal—are tools that can help people rise out of poverty, providing access to credit and savings, the ability to invest in education or businesses, and safety nets to weather financial emergencies.
-However, many living in poverty lack access to formal financial services like bank accounts.
-As of 2021,12 1.4 billion adults were “unbanked” around the world, most of them from developing economies.
-Women are over-represented, accounting for 56 per cent of all unbanked adults, and 30 per cent are young adults with lower education levels.
+Formal and informal financial services are part of the solution for addressing this challenge.
+These tools can help people rise out of poverty by providing access to credit and savings, the ability to invest in education or businesses, and safety nets to weather financial emergencies.
+However, many people living in poverty lack access to formal financial services like bank accounts.
+As of 2021, 1.4 billion adults were “unbanked” around the world, most of them from developing economies.

 ...

-Between climate change, urbanization and an overall lack of disaster preparedness worldwide, natural hazards like earthquakes and tsunamis are becoming increasingly catastrophic, causing death and economic losses.
-Women and girls are often disproportionately affected by these events—more vulnerable to threats and less able to access information or assistance—and the risk of disasters caused by natural hazards is rising.
+Approximately one billion children live in the 33 countries classified as “extremely high-risk” for climate change impacts.
+Between climate change, urbanization and an overall lack of disaster preparedness worldwide, natural hazards such as droughts, floods, earthquakes and tsunamis are becoming increasingly catastrophic, causing death and economic losses.
+The impact of disasters caused by natural hazards is rising.
+Women and girls are often disproportionately affected by these events because they are more vulnerable to threats and less able to access information or assistance.

-The practice of “disaster risk reduction” reduces vulnerability to disasters by identifying risks and making community-based and systemic changes that mitigate them.
+The practice of disaster risk reduction (DRR) reduces vulnerability to disasters by identifying risks and making community-based and systemic changes that mitigate them.
+This requires identifying and decreasing the underlying drivers of risk, including poor economic development, environmental degradation, poverty, inequality and climate change.
 This work is vital to prevent needless deaths and to ensure that development work is sustainable.

 ...